अहम्

 in existence

-the conditions that shape individual interactions and interconnections, representing the combined effects of class location, the commodity structure of late capitalism, and class consciousness influenced by common ideas, beliefs, attitudes, and knowledge define within a group, organisation, or society, forming a class collectively, especially through language, existence social structures
+the conditions that shape individual the image continually points back to the self, not just the studium within the frame, but the conscious and unconscious choices made by the photographer (framing, focus, light, moment).
+It serves as a visual record of my conscious decisions at the moment of creation. , attitudes, and knowledge define within a group, organisation, or society, forming a class collectively, the combined effects of class location, the commodity structure of late capitalism, and class consciousness influenced by common ideas, beliefs, attitudes, and knowledge define within a group, organisation, define existence , forming a class collectively, especially through language, existence social structures

 [Ground (B)]